GROWING WITH SKILLSFUTURE (SSG)

 2. ROLE FOR EDUCATION & TRAINING PROVIDERS: ALIGNING WITH INDUSTRY’S FUTURE NEEDS

-Players in the CET field can capitalise and participate in this vision of cross-industry transformation, whether in developing new learning programmes to address new needs; contextualising existing programmes for specific industry requirements; or upgrading old programmes to achieve better learning outcomes that consistently meet industry requirements and learners’ needs necessary for the transformation.
+Players in the CET field can capitalise and participate in this vision of industry transformation, whether in developing new learning programmes to address new needs; contextualising existing programmes for specific industry requirements; or upgrading old programmes to achieve better learning outcomes that consistently meet industry requirements and learners’ needs necessary for the transformation.

 To perform their roles in industry successfully, education and training providers can align themselves with industry needs by working closely with the MTI, MOM, MOE, SSG and WSG in the Industry Transformation Plan.